Home > Pies, Tarts, and Crisps > Chocolate Stone Fruit Cobbler For Two

 4.75 from 4 reviews

-This Small Batch Chocolate Stone Fruit Cobbler celebrates some of the juiciest fruit of summer!
-An easy small batch dessert featuring peaches, plums, and cherries – and topped with a sugar-studded chocolate biscuit.
+This chocolate stone fruit cobbler for two celebrates some of the juiciest fruit of summer!
+This easy small batch dessert features peaches, plums, and cherries and is topped with a sugar-studded chocolate biscuit.

 Prep20 minutes